wengmister/franka_joystick_teleop/README.md

 This system allows you to control a Franka robot using a joystick through ROS2 on your local machine, communicating with libfranka running on a realtime PC at **192.168.18.1**.

+This setup requires 2 workstations.
+One local machine that interfaces with controller for input that runs a python ROS2 node, and a real-time PC that controls franka arm that runs a cpp client to receive instruction and implement control.

+The cpp `franka_joystick_control_client` uses `libfranka` with cartesian impedance controller using custom trajectory points converted to `franka::CartesianPose` @ 1k Hz.

 ## Architecture

 ```